graylan0/humoid-gui/README.md

-Thank you to all contributors and members of the freedomdao community who made this project possible.
-Special thanks to the developers of the libraries and tools we've used in Humoid GUI.
+Thank you contributors and members of the freedomdao community who made this project possible.

 ![image](https://github.com/graylan0/humoid-gui/assets/34530588/b9644ccf-13f0-4600-bfad-b9a45ba5017c)

-# Humoid GUI

-Humoids GUI is a Python-based graphical user interface application designed for interacting with humanoid robots or simulations.
-It leverages various technologies including AI, databases, and natural language processing to provide a comprehensive and interactive experience.

-## Features

-- AI-driven conversation interface.
-- Database integration for storing interactions and context.
-- Image generation based on user inputs.
-- Extensive use of natural language processing for interaction analysis.